Myvar/icos-dev/docs.md

 ```charp
 [IcosCfg(Cfg.LoadBalanceStrategy, LoadBalanceStrategy.RoundRobin)]
 ```
-The Protocol can be one of two options.
-The first is ``Protocol.Http`` to create a web API or page, or ``Protocol.Icp`` to mark the service for Internal use only
+The Protocol can be one of two options, the first is ``Protocol.Http`` to create a web API or page or ``Protocol.Icp`` to mark the service for Internal use only
 ```charp
 [IcosCfg(Cfg.Protocol, Protocol.Http)]
 ```